 Scheduled and periodic tasks allow the back end to perform heavy and time-consuming operations in the background, with minimal impact on server performance.

-Sometimes, requirements dictate the back end use external services, or APIs.
+Sometimes, requirements dictate the back-end use of external services or APIs.

 - Push notifications (AWS SNS)